The Order Payment Screen (Checkout Screen) Allows Changes Initiated by the Plugin

 {

-// In "Split by Amount" mode (currently unavailable to most users), we add a new guest to the order,
+// In the price-splitting mode (currently unavailable for most users), we add a new guest to the order,

-// subtract 10 from the resulting sum of existing guests, aggregate them, and add to the new guest.
+// subtracting 10 from the existing guests' resulting sums and adding it to the new guest.

 if (x.context.PaymentSplitMode == PaymentSplitMode.SplitByPrice)